 Theresa Pelton-Jutz developed a love for clothing design and sewing when she was in middle school.
 Her first exposure to costuming came when she began sewing simple Halloween costumes for her young children.
 These simple costumes seemed to get more and more complicated every year.
 After a 20+ year career at the St. Paul Companies/Travelers with her Management Information Systems Degree from UW-Eau Claire, Theresa decided to make a career change.
 She was now able to devote more time to volunteering at her children’s schools.

 Theresa started her journey into theatre by sewing and assisting in the Hill-Murray costume shop.
 She helped costume several productions including A Christmas Carol, Children of Eden, and Beauty and the Beast.
 This is where she really learned the difference between “sewing” and “costuming”.
 This out of the box thinking allowed her to create costumes without the use of patterns, typical sewing techniques or really any rules.
 As her youngest daughter entered Woodbury Middle School, Theresa began volunteering with costuming there.
-She took on the lead costumer role in Lori Sager’s productions of Grease, Beauty and the Beast, The Lion King, Jr. and Shrek Jr. Each of these middle school productions typically had 65-75 cast members and an average of 200 costume pieces.
-Theresa continued to collaborate with Lori Sager on the Woodbury Community Theatre production of Stars on Broadway 3, which involved 140 performers requiring approximately 600 separate costume pieces.
+She took on the lead costumer role in Lori Sager’s productions of Grease, Beauty and the Beast, The Lion King, Jr., Shrek Jr., Hairspray, Jr and The Little Mermaid, Jr. Each of these middle school productions typically had 80+ cast members and an average of 200 costume pieces.
+Theresa continued to collaborate with Lori Sager on the production of Stars on Broadway 3 and Stars Rock Broadway, each of which involved over 100 performers requiring approximately 600 separate costume pieces.
 Theresa enjoys creating costumes to enhance the performers ability to get “in character”.